Lab Manual

 When we work on something really interesting, journalists may get in touch.
 This is generally a good thing, but any press inquiries should be forwarded or deflected to Dan.
 First authors will be included in any interviews, as a rule.

 Make your work easily Googleable, but consider also doing privacy checks, and an Incognito Google Audit, where you turn off cookies and look yourself up.
-Like what you see?
+Do you like what you see?

 Be a good person at conferences.
 Compliment speakers only on their science or talk, not their appearance.
 Go to the talks of your peers in the lab.
 Invite stragglers to join your group for meals.